huaminghuangtw/Evergreen-Notes/Permanent-Notes/Do hard things.md

 ---

-When things get hard, the mental gymnastics start—you start convincing yourself that it's ok to ease up, that [the clear path to your lesser goals](https://www.goodreads.com/quotes/875504-we-are-kept-from-our-goal-not-by-obstacles-but) looks pretty darn good.
-At this moment, tell yourself: “_It's supposed/meant to be hard/difficult.
+When things get hard, the mental gymnastics start—you start convincing yourself that it’s ok to ease up, that [the clear path to your lesser goals](https://www.goodreads.com/quotes/875504-we-are-kept-from-our-goal-not-by-obstacles-but) looks pretty darn good.
+At this moment, tell yourself: “_It’s supposed/meant to be hard/difficult.
 If it were easy, everyone would do it._ ”

 ---

 **The Sinatra Test:** Something passes the test if a single example of success is sufficient to effectively create a halo of “credibility” for future endeavors.

-* “If I can make it there, I'll make it anywhere.” (from Frank Sinatra's famous song, New York, New York)
+* “If I can make it there, I’ll make it anywhere.” (from Frank Sinatra’s famous song, New York, New York)

 ---

 [Doing the Unrealistic is Easier Than Doing the Realistic](https://tim.blog/2008/06/19/why-bigger-goals-less-competition-plus-eco-bounty-winners/)

-> _“It's lonely at the top.
+> _“It’s lonely at the top.
 Ninety-nine percent of people in the world are convinced they are incapable of achieving great things, so they aim for the mediocre.
-The level of competition is thus fiercest for 'realistic' goals, paradoxically making them the most time and energy-consuming.” ― Timothy Ferriss, [The 4-Hour Workweek](https://www.goodreads.com/work/quotes/1885647)_
+The level of competition is thus fiercest for ‘realistic’ goals, paradoxically making them the most time and energy-consuming.” ― Timothy Ferriss, [The 4-Hour Workweek](https://www.goodreads.com/work/quotes/1885647)_

 ---